 This afternoon, walk the 90-minute Beerillbee Trail, part of the Fraser Island Great Walk, which runs along the ridge of an enormous sand dune above Kingfisher Bay Resort.
 Alternatively, book the Bushtucker Talk & Taste at the resort’s Seabelle Restaurant to nibble on the island’s native ingredients, like pepperberries and paperbark-smoked barramundi.
 Or simply take it easy with sundowners and an antipasto platter at the resort’s Sunset Bar.

 Day 4: Rainbow Gorge and 75 Mile Beach

 - Drive time: about 4 hours return

-An early start is advised for the 1.9-kilometre (1.2-mile) return Kirrar Sandblow walk from eastern beach.
-Here, the early morning light casts a kaleidoscope of colours over the swirling layers of ochre red, yellow and brown ‘sandscapes’ at Rainbow Gorge, a striking example of the natural ‘coloured sands’ sculptures found on Fraser Island that have been formed over thousands of years by iron-rich minerals and weathering.
+An early start is advised for the 1.9km (1.2mi) return Kirrar Sandblow walk from eastern beach.
+Here, the early morning light casts a kaleidoscope of colours over the swirling layers of ochre red, yellow and brown ‘sandscapes’ at Rainbow Gorge, a striking example of the natural ‘coloured sands’ sculptures found on K’gari that have been formed over thousands of years by iron-rich minerals and weathering.